vgmstream/vgmstream/README.md

 extensions as a way to force them into vgmstream without renaming.

 #### Related issues
-Also be aware that other plugins (not vgmstream's) can tell the player they handle some extension, then not actually play it.
+Also be aware that other plugins (not vgmstream) can tell the player they handle some extension, then not actually play it.
 This makes the file unplayable as vgmstream doesn't even get the chance to parse that file, so you may need to disable the offending plugin or rename the file (for example this may happen with `.asf` in foobar2000).

-When extracting from a bigfile, sometimes internal files don't have an proper extension.
+When extracting from a bigfile, sometimes internal files don't have a proper extension.
 Those should be renamed to its correct one when possible, as the extractor program may guess wrong (like `.wav` instead of `.at3` or `.wem`).
 If there is no known extension, usually the header id/magic string may be used instead.